Every Homeschool

 Sonlight

-Founded 1990 by missionary family John and Sarita Holzmann.
-Sonlight is fundamentally different from Abeka and BJU Press: it's literature-based, not textbook-based.
-Instead of reading a history textbook, a Sonlight first grader reads aloudLittle House in the Big Woods, Stuart Little,D'Aulaires' Book of Greek Myths.
+Sonlight was founded in 1990 by missionary family John and Sarita Holzmann.
+Sonlight is fundamentally different from Abeka and BJU Press: it's literature-based. not textbook-based.
+Instead of reading a history textbook, a Sonlight first grader reads aloud Little House in the Big Woods, Stuart Little, and D'Aulaires' Book of Greek Myths.
 The publisher provides instructor guides that weave these books into history, geography, Bible, and language arts.

-Worldview is still Protestant Christian, but Sonlight's sourcing is notably broader than the other two — it includes missionary biographies from around the world, global geography, and secular classics the other publishers skip.
+Worldview is still Protestant Christian, but Sonlight's sourcing is notably broader than the other two, it includes missionary biographies from around the world, global geography, and secular classics the other publishers skip.

 Academic rigor (1–5, where 5 is most demanding)